How to Become a Virtual Assistant

 Whatever industry you’re in, it’s always best to have a niche.
 Work out what you’re good at, what you like doing, and what people need – because what you think they’ll need never turns out to be what you end up doing!

 Look at your career history or interests and target people in that area.
-My niche turned out to be working for consultants, freelancers and sole traders, but it might be a specific industry that’s your niche, the type of work or the types of people themselves.
-Basically, If you have a niche then you become the go-to person in that area and you will get more suitable enquiries.
+It might be a specific industry that’s your niche, the type of work or the types of people themselves.
+Basically, if you have a niche then you become the go-to person in that area and you’ll get more suitable enquiries.

 Get a good website and business card

-Personally I would never use a free business card either.
-Moo.com do a good range but whoever you use make sure it says what you do and how to get in contact.
+Personally I would never use a free business card either but whoever you use make sure it says what you do and how to get in contact.
 This may seem obvious but you would be surprised!

 Network like crazy